Listen to This Article:

 The most successful bakers in the industry usually know that the process of baking requires careful timing and organization, so having your baking station prepared with everything you’ll need – including all the tools and pre-measured ingredients – is vital.
 In the industry, this is called “mise en place.”

 Let’s say you’re getting ready to mix up a batch of cheddar and chive biscuits.
-You begin by cutting the butter into the dry ingredients to form those perfect fatty crumbs.
+You begin by cutting chilled butter into the dry ingredients to form that desired crumbly consistency.
 However, just as things are looking good, you have to stop for fifteen minutes to chop the chives and shred the cheese.
 During that time, your butter softens, compromising the biscuits’ flaky texture.

-While it may seem like a simple concept, organizing your workspace ahead of time is often the difference between success and failure in the kitchen.
+While it may seem like a simple concept, organizing your ingredients and workspace ahead of time is often the difference between success and failure in the kitchen.

 2. Clear Team Communication

-Along with mastering working with yeasted doughs and piping straight lines, communication is a skill great bakers should possess.
-Whether you’re mixing dough for early morning croissants or putting the finishing touches on petit fours, you need to be able to communicate with your team members.
+Along with being proficient at working with yeasted doughs and piping straight lines, communication is a skill that great bakers usually possess.
+Whether you’re mixing dough for early morning croissants or putting the finishing touches on petit fours, you need to be able to communicate with your team members about who’s doing what, and when.

 Along with informing others about what’s happening in the kitchen, you’ll also periodically need to humbly accept criticism and learn from others.
 After all, even the best bakers know they’re not right 100% of the time.